ConservationInternational/trends.earth/README.md

 To install from a zipfile, first download a zipfile of the [stable](#stable-version-from-zipfile) or [development](#development-version-from-zipfile) version.
-The zipfile might be named `LDMP.zip`, `LDMP_QGIS2.zip`, or `LDMP_QGIS3.zip` depending on what version you are installing.
+The zipfile might be named `LDMP.zip`or `LDMP_QGIS3.zip` depending on what version you are installing.

-When using QGIS version 3.10 or higher, it is possible to install plugins directly from Zip files.
-To do that, start QGIS, click on “Plugins” (located in the main menu) then "Manage and Install Plugins”, and the plugins window will pop up.
-On the left hand side there is a list from which to select how to proceed, select “Install from ZIP” and navigate to the folder where the Trends.Earth zipfile has been saved and select it and click on “Install Plugin" (Plugins > Manage and Install Plugins > Install from Zip>Select ZIP file > Install Plugin).
+When using QGIS3.10 or greater versions it is possible to install `trends.earth` directly from a zipfile dowloaded and saved in the user's computer.
+To install `trends.earth` from a zipfile, open QGIS3.10 (or greater) and click on "Plugins" then on "Manage and install plugins" and choose the option "Install from ZIP".
-Note that is not necessary to unzip the file.
+Browse to the folder in which the zipfile has been saved, select the zipfile and click on 'Install Plugin'.
+It is not necessary to unzip the file.

-Once you are finished, you should (for QGIS2) have a folder named "LDMP" within your `.qgis2/python/plugins` folder.
+Please, note that `trends.earth` is only supported for QGIS3.10 or greater versions.

 Start QGIS, and click on "Plugins" then "Manage and install plugins".
 In the plugins window that appears, click on "Installed", and then make sure there is